-Useful Articles for Rebuttals
+Useful Resources on Rebuttals

 Fortunately, in recent times, several senior researchers have recognized these difficulties and have written useful articles: 1) sharing their own rebuttal strategies, 2) analyzing and introducing the rebuttal processes of conferences, and 3) disclosing the their paper reviews.
 Through below articles, I was able to approach the rebuttal process more confidently and strategically.